raph92/raph92/README.md

 - 🔭 I’m currently working on Projects for Clients

-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently learning Machine Learning and being a better programmer

-- 👯 I’m looking to collaborate on
+- 👯 I’m open to collaboration

-- 💬 Talk to me about
+- 💬 Talk to me about programming, chess, projects, jokes and epistemology